infamousjoeg/conjur-action/README.md

 `db/sqlusername | sql_username; db/sql_password`

 In the above example, the first secret section is `db/sqlusername | sql_username`.
-The `|` separates the Conjur Variable ID from the environment variable name to set the value to.
-The Secret Fetcher action will UPPERCASE all environment variables before setting.
+The `|` separates the Conjur Variable ID from the environment variable that will contain the value of the Conjur Variable's value.

 The second secret section is `db/sql_password`.
 When no name is given for the environment variable, the Conjur Variable Name will be used.
 In this example, the value would be set to `SQL_PASSWORD` as the environment variable name.